TheWolverine - U-M Hands Rutgers Its First Home Loss Of The Year, Grabbing A 60-52 Victory

 DeJulius continued his hot second half play by draining two free throws at 4:48, matching U-M's biggest lead of the night at 52-44.

-Brooks then gave the Wolverines their biggest lead (55-46) at 3:29 when he drained a massive three from the top of the key with only one second left on the shot clock.
+Brooks then gave the Wolverines their biggest advantage (55-46) at 3:29 when he hit a massive three from the top of the key with only one second left on the shot clock.

-The Scarlet Knights wouldn't go away, however, with Baker hitting a deep two to make the score 56-50 with only 1:14 remaining, keeping hope alive for his squad as a result.
+The Scarlet Knights wouldn't go away, however, with Baker hitting a deep two to make the score 56-50 with only 1:14 remaining, keeping hope alive for his squad.

 Brooks, however, virtually ended things when he threw down an easy dunk with only 54 seconds left following a Rutgers miss in which no Scarlet Knight players got back on the other end, making the score 59-50.